MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures-HL2.md

          ![Hand ray free rotate animation](media/hand-ray-free-rotate-animation.gif "Hand ray free rotate animation")

     - To change the size of a hologram, air tap and hold the **Scale** control.
-While holding, move the control along the track up to scale the part up, or move the control down along the track to scale the part down.
+While holding, move the control along the track up or down.

          ![Hand ray scale animation](media/hand-ray-scale-animation.gif "Hand ray scale animation")

-    - To edit the hologram, air tap the **Edit** button, and then air tap the selection you want.
+    - To edit the hologram, air tap the **Edit** button, and then air tap the selections you want.

          ![Hand ray edit hologram animation](media/hand-ray-edit-hologram-animation.gif "Hand ray edit hologram animation")